system76/docs/content/wireless.md

 ### Windows Dual Boot

-If you are dual booting Windows, you may lose access to your wifi card entirely after running driver/OS updates in Windows.
-You may be able to gain access to your wifi card again by disabling "Fast Startup" in the Windows power options before booting back into Pop!_OS.
+If you are dual booting Windows, you may lose access to your Wi-Fi card entirely after running driver/OS updates in Windows.
+You may be able to gain access to your Wi-Fi card again by disabling "Fast Startup" in the Windows power options before booting back into Pop!_OS.

 ## Contact System76 Support